wisnukuncoro/wisnukuncoro/README.md

 ### Hi there 👋

 I am a final year student majoring in information systems at Indonesian Computer University.
-I have interest in Data Analytics, Web Development, and DevOps.
-I am currently learning at Bangkit Academy, specializing in Machine Learning.
+I have interest in Data Analytics, Machine Learning, and Business Intelligence.
+I am a graduate pf the Bangkit Academy Program, specializing in Machine Learning.

 <p align="left">
 <a href="https://github.com/wisnukuncoro">